Tommyshub/restaurant/readme.md

 I tried to reset my password and I got a link sent to my email adress where I could reset my password.

+### Coupon codes

+I checked so that it's not possible to enter invalid codes and I checked so that it's not possible to enter the same code twice.

 ### Buttons and links

 I manually looked at every button and link on the page and I could not find any the did not work as expected.